jminor/cardmaker/README.md

 ## Symbols & Images

-You can use fonts with decorative symbols, like Wingdings, or Unicode symbols like these: ♠♥♦♣♔♕♖♗♘♙♚♛♜♝♞♟︎, and maybe even Emoji (untested).
-However, some Unicode symbols don't seem to work.
-Also your results may depend on which font or platform you are using.
+You can use fonts with decorative symbols, like Wingdings, or Unicode symbols like these: ♠♥♦♣, ♔♕♖♗♘♙, and even emoji 😃😭😈🍜 (see: [Symbol Test](example/output/Symbol%20Test.png)).
+However, they will all be a single color, and your results may depend on which font or platform you are using.

 If you are looking for SVG icons, then these are excellent resources:
 - https://game-icons.net/